 In 1957 the American Pediatric Society awarded Dunham its highest honor, the John Howland Award.
 She was the first woman to receive the honor.
 Eliot was the second.

 Though known for painting chapels, Michelangelo was far from a church ideal in his romantic life.

 The two met in 1532.
 Tommaso dei Cavalieri, who was 23 years old, was known as exceptionally handsome, fitting the 57-year-old Michaelangelo's ideal of masculine beauty.
-Michaelangelo, who dedicated 20 poems to the young stud, called dei Cavalieri the "light of our century, paragon of all the world."
+Michaelangelo dedicated a series of drawings and dozens of love poems to the young man, calling dei Cavalieri the "light of our century, paragon of all the world."

 Letters exchanged between the artist and the Italian nobleman show that they carried on a mutual romance.
-De Cavalieri married in 1548, but the two remained close until death.
+De Cavalieri married in 1548, but the two remained close until Michelangelo's death in 1564.